FGDES/libVIODES/README.md

 * specialised Qt models/views (Lio*, Gio*)

 The code of this pluglin is taken from an previous project for graph representation (libVIOGen).
-There are some glitches from the merge, so don,t consider this plugin as a template to design your plugin.
+There are some glitches from the merge, so don't consider this plugin as a template to design your plugin.

 ## Tutorial